MarkusH/blog/content/Development/2012-11-21__en__cloudraid-5-benchmarks.rst

 :tags: Apache, C/C++, CloudRAID, Cluster, Eclipse, Encryption, Java, Network, Security, Server, Studium
 :author: Markus Holtermann
+:summary: This post is a continuation of the blog series about the student research paper CloudRAID.
+It provides some timing insights that on our prototype and final implementation.

 This post is a continuation of the blog series about the student research paper